 - Coffee: €2-€3

 Munich is one of the most walkable cities in Europe.
 That said, it also has a subway (U-Bahn), suburban trains (S-Bahn), trams, and buses.
-All public transportation operates on the same ticket, so it’s probably best to buy an unlimited day ticket if you use public trans more then twice a day (but singles tickets are available).
+All public transportation operates on the same ticket, so it’s probably best to buy an unlimited day ticket if you use public trans more than twice a day (but single tickets are available).
 Visit the Official Munich Public Transportation website to learn more.

 - Wombats City Hostel